 Fleet & Routes

 The Sydney to Seoul leg was on an Airbus A380, which was temporarily put on the route; normally, it’s an older Airbus A330 flying the daily morning service departing Sydney at 9am and arriving in Seoul at 5:30pm.
-An A330 flies the Brisbane to Seoul route, with a 2-2-2 configuration in First Class.
+Sometimes, Brisbane also has First Class.

 The Seoul to San Francisco leg was on a new Boeing 747-8i aircraft (this aircraft will temporarily be serving Sydney in September-October 2017.)
 This service departs Seoul at 4pm and arrives in San Francisco at 9am.
 This aircraft is currently serving the Auckland to Seoul route.